-Bound to an alter, saved at the last minute, neither blade nor sacrificial fire touched Isaac.
-Not physically, but he comes off the alter a different man and never speaks to his father again.
+Bound to an altar, saved at the last minute, neither blade nor sacrificial fire touched Isaac.
+Not physically, but he comes off the altar a different man and never speaks to his father again.
 This prayer is about the wounds we carry inside, the wounds no one else can see.
-To listen along, click on the triangle in the bar below.
-The text follows.
-Here’s a prayer posted for Vayeira 5773 called “Messengers.”
+This piece appears in This Precious Life: Encountering the Divine with Poetry and Prayer from CCAR Press.

 Cannot be seen on my flesh.

 They are in my heart

 The tide that floods from within?

 Release me from the fire and the knife: